enderextender/FirmwareReleases/EnderExtender-Firmware-Creality-4.2.2/README1ST.md

 Only for Creality 4.2.2 boards as found in Ender 3 V2, Ender Extender V2 400XL, 400x400x500

+WARNING:  Creality boards can be sensitive to SD card variations in size and allocation bytes.
+Before you start, please make sure you format the SD card using Windows Explorer for FAT32, 4096 Allocation units, for a size of no more than 8 gigabytes.
+We've even had to repartition an SD card to 4 gigabytes (Using the Windows Disk Manager app) then format it to Fat32, 4096 allocation units.
+In our test, the printer was showing a blue screen.

+ENDER EXTENDER DOES NOT PROVIDE SUPPORT FOR COMPILING OR USING FIRMWARE

+ENDER EXTENDER IS NOT RESPONSIBLE FOR FIRMWARE ISSUES, AND DOES NOT WARRANTY THIS FIRMWARE TO BE USABLE FOR ANY PURPOSE..
+USE AT YOUR OWN RISK.

 This firmware was compiled from Jyer's firmware github.
 Many thanks to all his hard work.
 This is a big improvement over stock!

 You must update the LCD firmware!